Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 60S and 60N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 60 degrees South and 60 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.62 degrees Kelvin in August 2025, as in July 2025.
+In oceanic locations at latitudes between 60 degrees South and 60 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.48 degrees Kelvin in November 2025, compared to 0.53 in October 2025.

 Sample.
-In this monthly time series, there are 2,108 observations.
-The time period covered by the series extends from January 1850 to August 2025.
+There are 2,111 observations in the monthly time series displayed in the chart above.
+The time span covered by the series stretches from January 1850 to November 2025.

 History.
-Check out a few statistics we calculated on the whole sample: the anomaly hit a peak of 0.80 degrees Kelvin in February 2024; it reached its lowest level of -0.86 in January 1917; it had a mean value of -0.24.
+Here's a snapshot of a few statistics we computed on the whole sample: the anomaly reached its maximum of 0.80 degrees Kelvin in February 2024; it reached a trough of -0.86 in January 1917; it had a mean of -0.24.

 Latest values